o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 }
 ```

-This ACS (**Asset Cache Server**) block allows users to configure the types of source assets that should be cached in the remote folder.
+This ACS block allows users to configure the types of source assets that should be cached in the remote folder.
 The block is placed in the JSON path `/AssetProcessor/Settings/Server` object.
-The title must start with the prefix "ACS" to designate the object as a configuration block.
+The title must start with the prefix `"ACS "` to designate the object as a configuration block.
 The next part is either `"glob"` or `"pattern"` followed by the correct text for a wild card pattern or a regular expression; these are used to tag source assets that need to be cached.

 {{< note >}}
 The block should only be set to `"glob"` or `"pattern"`, not both.